AlexMoreo/funnelling/README.md

 Once locally available, this script preprocesses the documents, and vectorizes them.
 10 random splits are generated for experimental purposes.
-The list of ids we ended up using are accessible (in pickle format) [here](./doc_ids.zip).
+The list of ids we ended up using are accessible (in pickle format) [here](http://hlt.isti.cnr.it/funnelling/).

 ---
 ## Reproducing the Experiments

 Most of the experiments were run using the script [polylingual_classification.py](polylingual_classification.py).
-This script can be run with different command line arguments to run all multilabel experiments (with the exception of PLE-LSTM, see below).
+This script can be run with different command line arguments to reproduce all multilabel experiments (with the exception of PLE-LSTM, see below).

 Run it with _-h_ or _--help_ to show this help.